 We’re trying to find something that’s got that potential to add some value.
 So whether that’s from doing renovation work in return for an increase in the rents or the tenant and that’s ending up the good relationship with the tenants that we could find out hey is there anything that we could do to the property that will help and improve your business.
 If there is would you consider if we spent the money and did this for you in return for an increase in rent.

 But we want to look at the tenant who’s already in there if there’s a tenant or any in place.
-Who are they.
-How long are they been in business.
+Who are they?
+How long are they been in business?
 What’s their competition like in the local area.
 Even down things to their age.
-So if it was a single owner operator dentist dentist practice and the dentists in there is in his early 60s or we need to start thinking about well hang on.
-Well he’s approaching retirement age.
+So if it was a single owner-operator dentist practice and the dentists in there is in his early 60s or we need to start thinking about well hang on.
+Well, he’s approaching retirement age.
 What’s going to happen.

-Is he going to sell the business.
+Is he going to sell the business?
 And that’s something that’s out of our hands so we really want to get an understanding of the business that’s in there or the business that’s going to be in there.
-And are they going to be able operate a successful business in that location.
+And are they going to be able to operate a successful business in that location?

 Looking at the current lending conditions within Australia, Anderson discusses the growing interest investors have had towards the commercial investing sphere…

 So definitely a growing increase in that commercial and I think it’s two reasons.
-One is the lending side of it you know borrowing to buy commercial is a lot easier than residential.
+One is the lending side of it you know borrowing to buy commercially is a lot easier than residential.

 With all these strategic factors in play pushing Anderson to build a portfolio, he delves more into the mental and emotional reasons behind his desire to invest…

-I guess the big why is my life and I sat down a number of years ago and said what’s the what’s the end game.
+I guess the big why is my life and I sat down a number of years ago and said what’s the end game.
 What’s the why.